N7Alpha/UnrealLibretro/README.md

 ## Integrating into your Project

 ### Download a Libretro Core
-You can download a Libretro Core from [here](https://buildbot.libretro.com/nightly/windows/x86_64/latest/) and place it into the MyCores folder.
+You can download Libretro Cores directly from the Unreal Editor.
+If that isn't working try accessing downloading them from the [buildbot](https://buildbot.libretro.com/nightly/windows/x86_64/latest/)

 ### Download a ROM
 You know and I know you know where to get these.
 Once you have the one you want place it into your MyROMs folder.